Phu1237/extension-messenger-utilities/README.md

 |Npm|`npm run build`|`npm run build:dev`
 |Yarn|`yarn build`|`yarn build:dev`

-Turn on the **developer mode** and move the "dist" folder into the **extensions page**.
+Turn on the **developer mode** and move the "dist" folder to the **extensions page**.

 ## Donations

-If you like my works, please consider buying me a coffee ☕
+If you like my work, please consider buying me a coffee ☕

 - [Buy me a coffee](https://www.buymeacoffee.com/Phu1237)
 - [Momo](https://me.momo.vn/Phu1237)